ipfs/ipfs-docs/docs/concepts/case-study-openbazaar.md

 "We wanted to create OpenBazaar in parallel with where IPFS and Filecoin are moving, and take advantage of that as it evolves," says Hoffman.

-_Note: Metrics and other details in this case study are current as of July 2020.
+_Note: Metrics and other details in this case study are current as of August 2020.
 Details may change in the interim._